 You’ll find you will reach for these three condiments more than any others.
 Mustard especially is used in other recipes such as salad dressings and even dishes like macaroni and cheese.

 Soy sauce is a key component of making your own sauces.
 Use it for stir-fries and other Asian-inspired dishes, dips, and salad dressings.
 If you are gluten free or prefer to avoid soy, try coconut aminos instead.

 Always have eggs in your fridge.
 They make for one of the quickest and most nutritional breakfasts.
 However, you can certainly eat eggs for dinner or any time of the day!
+Our family typically has breakfast for dinner once a week.
 Of course, they are also an essential ingredient for many baking recipes.

 You can choose whichever milk you like best.
 This can be regular cow’s milk or one of the popular soy or nut alternatives.
 Milk not only provides a nutritious drink but can be used in baking and making white sauces.